Professional Development Home

 What are the Due Date(s)?

-There is a due date for submitting your plan for your professional development and there is a due date for your timecard once the work is completed.
+There WAS a due date for submitting your plan for your professional development and there IS a due date for your timecard once the work is completed.

-• ALL EDUCATORS (whether they are completing an Individual Plan or a university/college/endorsement/pre-approved district plan) must submit the plans using the district form BEFORE the end of the day on SEPTEMBER 30, 2025.
-Plans should demonstrate that they are imbedded in broad school-wide and LEA-wide educational improvement plans (as described in the legislation outlined here).
+- ALL EDUCATORS (whether they are completing an Individual Plan or a university/college/endorsement/pre-approved district plan) must have submitted the plans using the district form BEFORE the end of the day on SEPTEMBER 30, 2025.
+Plans should have demonstrated that they were imbedded in broad school-wide and LEA-wide educational improvement plans (as described in the legislation outlined).

-• timecard and activity log of your hours and activities must be reviewed and signed by your principal no later than May 29, 2026, that timecard may be found on the SLCSD PD webpage
+- A timecard and activity log of your hours and activities must be reviewed and signed by your principal no later than May 29, 2026, that timecard may be found on the SLCSD PD webpage.

 When can I do the work?